 Kapok trees are primeval and prehistoric and a wonderful example is on the grounds of Boca Resort.
 Banyan trees all over South Florida provide a fascinating backdrop.
 Here is a video of banyan trees in Naples.

 See also Gulf Coast Photo Spots For Fun Instagrammable Shots.

 One of the best ways to discover Florida nature photo spots is from a kayak.

-In the next photo, we are kayaking in Estero Bay near Fort Myers, around the protected mangrove forest.
+In the next photo, we are kayaking in Estero Bay near Fort Myers Beach, around the protected mangrove forest.
 Estero Bay is a wide portion of the Intracoastal Waterway system—a 3,000-mile waterway running inland along the Gulf of Mexico and the Atlantic Ocean from the Mexico border to Boston.
 Anyone want to join me in kayaking the entire Intracoastal?

 Fantastic Photo Spots for Florida Wildlife